Skip to main content

 What does this course lead to?

-This exciting course will allow you to gain your first qualification as an Engineering Officer of the Watch, opening up a wide range of opportunities within maritime electrical and electronic engineering.
-With further study and sailing experience you can take your career further, becoming a Second Engineer.
+This exciting course will allow you to gain your first qualification as an ETO, opening up a wide range of opportunities within maritime electrical and electronic engineering.
+With further study and sailing experience you could progress to Chief Technical Officer or Electrical Superintendent, depending on the company you work for.

 Meet the team